$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 The subsampled orthonormal basis $\aopd$ behaves slightly worse than $\aopi$ and allows for retrieval with $m\approx 125$ onward (see Figure~\ref{fig:intro:1d:pt_onb}).
 This gives further evidence that the redundancy of a sparsifying transform can help to improve the recovery capability of analysis-based priors.

 A closer look at the structure of $\aopr$ and $\aopi$ reveals that they actually correspond to the same frame up to a reweighting of their analysis vectors.
-In fact, it holds
+In fact, we have

-for $k=1,\dots,N$, particularly implying that the respective (co-)supports $\ssupp[\grtr]$ and $\ssuppc[\grtr]$ coincide in both cases.
+which particularly implies that the analysis supports $\supp(\aopr\grtr)$ and $\supp(\aopi\grtr)$ coincide.
 Following traditional approaches based on analysis sparsity \cite{kabanava2015,candes2011csdict} or cosparse modeling \cite{nam2013}, one would therefore conclude that the number of samples required for exact recovery should be equal as well.

 Since this is far from being true, one might be tempted to take the perspective of analysis compressibility, instead of insisting upon perfect sparsity.
 However, the sharp phase transition in Figure~\ref{fig:intro:1d:pt_frame} as well as the decay of the analysis coefficients in Figure~\ref{fig:intro:1d:decay} show that this principle does not provide a valid explanation.
 Indeed, even the most accurate and explicit bound known from the literature \cite[Thm.~2]{kabanava2015} predicts an error rate of